-(1) An insured may obtain verifiable sales records from the previous producer of the acreage, regardless of whether the previous producer has a share in the current crop year's acreage.
-The prior producer's verifiable sales records may be used by a carryover insured for any added acreage or by a new insured for insured acreage to meet the fresh apple requirements.

-Insured H is a carryover insured who has certified 5 years of acreage and production for 10 acres of apples.
-Insured H has added an additional 10 acres of neighboring farm land from Producer I to his operation with existing mature apple trees to this same unit for the current crop year.
-Because the acres insured for Insured H has changed from 10 acres to 20 acres for the current year, the insured must be able to show that 50 percent of production from 20 acres was sold as fresh apples in 1 or more of the 4 most recent crop years.
+- (1) An insured may obtain verifiable sales records from the previous producer of the acreage, regardless of whether the previous producer has a share in the current crop year's acreage.
+The prior producer's verifiable sales records may be used by a carryover insured for any added acreage or by a new insured for insured acreage to meet the fresh apple requirements. - Example 1: Insured H is a carryover insured who has certified 5 years of fresh apple acreage and provided production for fresh sales for the same 10 acres of apples.
+Insured H has added an additional 10 acres of fresh apple acreage from Producer I to his operation with existing mature apple trees to this same unit for the current crop year.
+Because the acres insured for Insured H has changed from 10 acres of fresh apple acreage to 20 acres of fresh apple acreage for the current year, the insured must be able to show that 50 percent of production from 20 acres was sold as fresh apples in 1 or more of the 4 most recent crop years.